maxpenner/DECT-NR-Plus-SDR/README.md

 ## AGC

-An ideal AGC receives a packet and adjusts its sensitivity within a fraction of the STF (e.g. the first two or three patterns).
-However, as the SDR performs all processing exclusively on the host computer, only a slow software AGC is feasible, which, for example, adjusts the sensitivity 50 times per second.
+An ideal fast AGC receives a packet and adjusts its gain settings within a fraction of the STF (e.g. the first two or three patterns).
+However, as the SDR performs all processing exclusively on the host computer, only a slow software AGC is feasible, which, for example, adjusts gains 50 times per second.

 One drawback of a software AGC is that packets can be masked.
 This happens when a packet with very high input power is received, followed immediately by a packet with very low input power.
-Both packets are separated by a guard interval (GI).
+Both packets are separated only by a guard interval (GI).
 Since synchronization is based on correlations of the length of the STF, and the STF for $\mu$ < 8 is longer than the GI, correlation is partially performed across both packets.
 This can lead to the second packet not being detected.

 | **$\mu$** | **GI length ($\mu s$)** | **STF length ($\mu s$)**  |
 |:---------:|:-----------------------:|:-------------------------:|